Varun-Singh24/Mini_Project/README.md

 # Mini_Project
-This is project on Student Result Management
+This is project on Student Result Management<br>
 Author - Varun Pratap Singh